sasquatch678/A-Painted-World/Gameplay.md/Magic.md

 - Different spells with the same beneficial effect will no longer stack with each other, instead the total effect power will be no more than the strongest of the spells.
 Feather is the only exception to this.

-- Fire, Frost and Shock Shield effects no longer provide physical armor bonus, instead they will damage attackers in melee range when struck, as well as provide elemental resistance.
+- Fire, Frost, Shock, and Poison Shield effects no longer provide physical armor bonus, instead they will damage attackers in melee range when struck, as well as provide elemental resistance.
 They will also add 25% of their effect as unarmed damage.

 - Potions will now restore over time.
 The total number of potions you can consume at once is determined by the following formula - (Endurance + Alchemy)/25